Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 From $-\frac{\lambda_s}{\lambda}=b_1$ and $\frac{ds}{dt}=\frac{1}{\lambda(t)^{2}}$, we derive that $\lambda(t)\sim (T-t)^{2L}$, leading to the quantized blow-up dynamics.
 Linearizing the ODE system \eqref{eq:intro mod equ} around this special solution reveals the presence of $2L-1$ unstable directions.
 Thus, we use Brouwer's fixed point theorem to control these directions in the neighborhood of this special solution to the ODE system.

 To justify this argument, we use a bootstrap argument, which requires the description of an initial data set in which the initial values of the modulation parameters are close to those of the special solution.
-In particular, if the initial (rescaled) radiation term $\wt\eps(s_0)=w(s_0)-Q$ is sufficiently small, i.e., $\|\wt\eps(s_0)\|_{\dot \calH^{j+1}}\lesssim \lambda(s_0)^{j+1}\ll1$, then we can derive that
+Since the modulation parameters are defined through nonlinear variables, they are not directly determined by the initial data.
+The key point is therefore to compare the nonlinear variables at $s=s_0$ and the corresponding linearized quantities, namely

 where $\td\bfD_Q^{j-1}L_Q$ is the linearized operator of $v_j=\td\bfD_v^jv$ around $Q$.
-This guarantees that even when the analysis is performed using nonlinear variables, an appropriate initial data set can still be obtained.
-Additionally, in this step, we also need the generalized kernel elements to control the left side of \eqref{eq:intro nonlin approx}.
-This is achieved by using the algebraic structure of $\td\bfD_Q^{j-1}L_Q$.
-For details, see \eqref{eq:T_k} and Lemma \ref{lem:profile choosing}.
+This is precisely the content of Lemma~\ref{lem:init approx}.
+In Section~\ref{sec:trapped regime}, the proof of Theorem~\ref{thm:main} is reduced to this lemma, while Section~\ref{sec:tail compute} is devoted to its proof by a tail computation for the initial data.
+This comparison makes it possible to relate the initial data to the initial modulation parameters, and hence to choose initial data for which these parameters are close to those of the special solution.
+In this step, we also use the generalized kernel elements together with the algebraic structure of $\td\bfD_Q^{j-1}L_Q$ to control the left-hand side above; see \eqref{eq:T_k} and Lemma~\ref{lem:profile choosing}.

 To close the bootstrap argument, it is necessary to ensure sufficient smallness of the higher-order energies and to propagate this smallness.
 Notably, since the profile terms $P_{2k-1}(b_k,\eta_k)$ originate from $w_{2k-1}$, we need estimates for $w_{2k-1}$ and its radiation part.
 Our key point is the hierarchy of the conservation laws derived from the Lax pair structure \eqref{eq:intro Lax gauge}, i.e., $\|v_j\|_{L^2}$ is conserved.
 From this, the following estimates for higher-order energies can be obtained without bootstrap bounds: